-The iOS platform performs certificate path validation as part of the TLS service.
 The Hypori Halo Client relies on the platform for TLS services and package updates.
 Hence, the platform checks extended key usage for Server Authentication, Client Authentication, and Code Signing purposes.
-The Hypori Halo Client relies on the platform to validate the revocation status of certificates using OSCP capabilities provided by the platform.
-The Hypori Halo Client does not perform email encryption, email signature verification, or Enrollment over Secure Transport.
+The Hypori Halo Client does not perform email encryption, email signature verification, and Enrollment over Secure Transport.
 Consequently, no check is made for extended key usage Email Protection or CMC Registration Authority purposes.